 - Late payment fees are being waived during this unusual time and we are offering free payment arrangement extensions.

 - We do recommend that you continue making payments to your account as you can to avoid unmanageable future balances.
-However, once the executive order expires, we want you to know that we are still here for you and we will be offering 12 month repayment plans (interest free) to help with any outstanding balances that may accrue during this time.
-Any member wishing to enroll in the repayment plan should contact us as soon as possible at 919-774-4900 or 1-800-446-7752.
+However, once the executive order expires, we want you to know that we are still here for you.
+Any outstanding balances accrued during the executive order period will automatically be set up on a 12-month repayment plan (interest free).
+There is no need to contact the office, the balance will automatically be included with your regular monthly bill once we return to a normal business schedule.
 We care about those we serve and we are always here to help you in any way we can.

 - Additionally other assistance is available through your local helping organizations.
 If you need assistance, please contact your local Department of Social Services agency, or contact NC 211, a free service available through United Way that can direct you to resources in our area.